 Our focus in this article is primarily on claims related to foam and padding used primarily in crib mattresses, but also in products like bassinets, travel cribs, and car seats.
-Since a baby spends so much of their infancy on a crib mattress, issues such as chemical off-gassing from mattresses are of particular concern, and many of the certifications we discuss below relate to mattress materials.
+Because babies spend so much of their time on a crib mattress, issues related to chemical off-gassing from mattresses are of particular concern, and many of the certifications we discuss here relate to mattress materials.

-With the ever-increasing plethora of products using environmentally friendly materials, healthy organic components, and claims benefit for health and the environment, and it is time someone pulled the wool up and off the eyes of the consumer so you can determine what is best for you, your family, and the Earth.
+With an ever-increasing plethora of products using environmentally friendly materials, organic components, and claiming benefits for health and the environment, it is time someone pulled the wool off the eyes of the consumer so you can determine what is best for you and your family.

-The influx of healthier options is a great thing, and the best way to encourage the growth of this industry is to use your hard earned dollars to buy the very best you can, so manufacturers will continue to answer the call for increased transparency and healthier, more environmentally responsible products (especially gear for babies).
-But, to do this, you need to know more about certifications, what you should look for, and how to determine the truth in marketing.
+The influx of healthier options is a great thing, and the best way to encourage this is to use your hard-earned dollars to buy the best products you can afford, so manufacturers will continue to increase transparency and create healthier, more environmentally responsible products (especially for babies).
+To do this, you need to know more about certifications, what to look for, and how to determine the truth in marketing.

 There are more certifications "out there" than you can shake a stick at depending on what kind of product you are researching.
 We are going to focus on those we run into the most, but we encourage you to question and research any certification or "eco-label" you find with a critical eye.
-Some are good and offer peace of mind, while others give a warm fuzzy feeling but mean virtually nothing or could be disguising a potentially harmful material you wouldn't knowingly choose.
+Some certifications are useful and offer peace of mind, while others mean virtually nothing or could be disguising a potentially harmful material you wouldn't knowingly choose.

 Global Organic Textile Standard (GOTS)